โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Fukuoka Airport (RJFF) serves Fukuoka, the largest city on Japan's Kyushu island, positioned at coordinates 33.59ยฐ latitude and 130.45ยฐ longitude as a major aviation gateway connecting southwestern Japan to domestic destinations and international markets throughout Asia, serving as a crucial hub for business, tourism, and cultural exchange in this economically vibrant region known for technology industries, traditional crafts, and distinctive Kyushu cuisine.
 The airport operates dual terminals handling both domestic and international traffic for Japan's eighth-largest metropolitan area, serving technology workers, tourists, students, and business travelers accessing the diverse opportunities available in Fukuoka's thriving economy and broader Kyushu region.
-The facility features comprehensive airport infrastructure including separate domestic and international terminals connected by free shuttle service, with extensive dining options showcasing Fukuoka's renowned ramen culture, multiple airline lounges, and efficient connections to downtown Fukuoka via subway, making it one of Japan's most accessible city airports.
+At 30 feet elevation covering 355 hectares, the airport operates dual parallel runways (16L/34R at 9,186 feet and 16R/34L at 8,200 feet) with separate domestic and international terminals connected by free shuttle service, extensive dining options showcasing Fukuoka's renowned ramen culture, multiple airline lounges, and efficient 10-minute subway connections to downtown Fukuoka, making it one of Japan's most accessible city airports.
 The airport enables essential transportation for technology industry professionals working in Fukuoka's growing startup ecosystem, tourists exploring Kyushu's hot springs and historic sites, business travelers facilitating trade relationships across Asia, and students attending the region's universities and cultural exchange programs.
 Operational services focus on supporting Fukuoka's role as a gateway to Kyushu while facilitating access to the island's unique cultural heritage, natural hot springs, and modern technology centers that distinguish this region within Japan's diverse landscape.
 The airport represents vital infrastructure linking southwestern Japan to the broader Asia-Pacific region, where efficient air transportation supports technology innovation, tourism development, educational exchange, and business relationships that maintain Fukuoka's position as Kyushu's primary economic and cultural center.

 ๐Ÿ”„ Connection Tips